 - Location: Wisconsin

-Vehicles newer than 1996 registered in the following Southern Wisconsin counties must undergo emissions testing when it's time for registration renewal:
+Vehicles newer than 1996 registered in certain Wisconsin counties must undergo emissions testing when it's time for registration renewal.

 The vehicles that are exempt from emissions testing include:

 - Diesel-powered vehicles with a model year 2006 and older.

 - Vehicles manufactured before 1996.

 - Vehicles manufactured after 1996 that are not OBDII-compliant (must be verified at test station).

 - Motorcycles and mopeds.

 - Vehicles with a registered gross weight over 14,000 pounds.